Reverie Mental Health Website Redesign

 Communicating layout and content priority

-Revisions to enhance aesthetics, content navigation, and trust
+Revisions to enhance aesthetics, navigation, and trust

 Some of the revisions that I made to improve the visual design, information architecture, and credibility include: